 (1) Without limiting the operation of the Interpretation Act 1984, where immediately before the coming into operation of this Act a notice of intention to register a bill of sale has been lodged under section 17B of the principal Act as in force before the coming into operation of this Act, and the bill of sale the subject of that notice of intention has not been registered under Part II of the principal Act at the time when this Act comes into operation, that bill of sale shall be dealt with in all respects as if this Act had not been enacted.

-(2) In subsection (1) “bill of sale” has the meaning given to that term in section 17A of the principal Act.
+(2) In subsection (1) bill of sale has the meaning given to that term in section 17A of the principal Act.

 4 The Bills of Sale Amendment Act 1987 s.
 8 reads as follows: